viluiz/gan/README.md

 ## Directories:

 - **PredGAN**: Prediction using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
-- **DA-PredGAN**: Prediction and data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **DA-PredGAN**: Data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
-- **UQ-PredGAN**: Prediction, data assimilation and uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **UQ-PredGAN**: Uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.

 ## Requirements